Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Seasonal changes in summer occur, with a few months of a positive heat balance.
 Insolation melts the snow on the surface and the active layer thaws, creating surficial stores with lakes and ponds, whilst permafrost stops any further infiltration.
 Evaporation is somewhat heightened here too, but still extremely slow.
 Overland flow in rivers may be high, with the Yukon rier reaching 24,600 cumecs in summer compared to 340 cumecs in the winter.

 Rocks remain largely impermeable, due to both the permafrost and solid water and the igneous geology with various interlocking crystals, reducing porosity.
-The relief is largely flat too, encouraging the waterlogging of the surface
+The relief is largely flat too, encouraging the waterlogging and pooling of water on the surface.

 ### Carbon cycle

 Permafrost is estimated to contain 1,600 GtC in the tundra.
-When ice melts in lakes methane and carbon dioxide are often released.
+The main store of carbon is in the soil and permafrost: low temperatures mean little deompositional activity, and it may take thousands of years for plants to decompose.
+The biomass store is very little

 In the long-term, the degradation of permafrost and